Free expat tax extension icon

 IRS online account setup is basically a short sign-up form plus an ID check that the system runs in the background.

-Step 2: Complete identity verification through ID.me by uploading a photo of your government ID and either taking a selfie or using a live video call with an ID.me agent.
+Step 2: Complete identity verification through ID.me using a photo of your government ID and either a selfie or a video chat agent, depending on the verification path.

 Step 3: After sign-in, go to the Payments tab and enter your bank account information the first time you pay so the system can process IRS web payments straight from your account.